-The first major difference is that everything is weighed...even the water.
-This ensures that you're using the right amounts of every ingredient and that you're using the same measurement from batch to batch, recipe to recipe.
+While cooking a recipe for food usually allows some room for error, soap making is a completely different type of process.
+Precision is key in order for soap recipes to work, so every ingredient is weighed.
+This ensures that you're using the right amounts of each ingredient and that you're using the same measurement from batch to batch, recipe to recipe.

-For example, let’s say you have a recipe that makes two pounds of soap.
+For example, let’s say you have a recipe that makes 2 pounds of soap.
 In it, you might have 1/2 cup of coconut oil.
-You try the recipe and the lather isn't as good as you'd like, so you'd like to increase the proportion of coconut oil.
-With measurements, this is hard, if you have percentages in addition to the measurements, it’s easy.
+You try the recipe and the lather isn't as rich as you'd expect, so you'd like to increase the proportion of coconut oil.
+With measurements, this is hard; if you have percentages in addition to the measurements, it’s easy.

 Converting a Recipe from Measurements to Percentages

-We’ll start with a simple recipe (remember we're weighing everything, not using liquid measures.)
+We’ll start with a simple recipe to demonstrate how to convert a soap recipe into ratios.
+(Remember we're weighing everything, not using liquid measures.)

 This will make a 4 pound batch of soap.
 But what are the ratios of each oil?
 Is this a well-balanced recipe?
 And what if you want to make 7 pounds of soap?

-Total up the total number of ounces of oils.
+Add the ounces of oils together.
 In this case, it’s 44.
-Divide each individual weight by 44 to get the percentage of that oil in the recipe.
+Divide each individual weight by 44 to get the percentage of each oil in the recipe.

-Now before you panic at all of the math, or think you need to create an Excel spreadsheet to make soap, relax.
-Most online lye/soap recipe calculators scale your recipes easily as well as give you the recipe in both measurements and percentages.
+Before you panic at the thought of doing all this math, or think you need to create an Excel spreadsheet to make soap, relax.
+Most online lye/soap recipe calculators scale your recipes easily and give you the recipe in both measurements and percentages.

-Now, whether you’re creating a recipe from scratch, or have found one online, you can both understand the proportions of the oils, and scale it to any size you like.
+Now, whether you’re creating a recipe from scratch or find one online, you can understand the proportions of the oils used and how to scale it to any size you like.